California Incorporation Services

 Someone has to sign your Articles of Incorporation, and that person is your incorporator.
 Your incorporator doesn’t have to be a director, officer or anyone in the corporation—just someone you authorize to sign the form.
 We’ll be your incorporator when you hire Northwest.

 How much does it cost to start a California corporation?

 The base state filing fee for California Articles of Incorporation is $100 for mailed filings, plus $5 if you need a certified copy.
 If you’re willing to hand deliver your Articles to the Secretary of State’s Sacramento office, you can pay an additional $15 special handling fee (also called the counter drop-off fee) to get the state to prioritize your filing over other filings received by mail.
 Additionally, California requires corporations to submit an Initial Statement of Information within 90 days of forming with the state, which comes with its own $20 fee, plus a $5 disclosure fee.

-Paying the $15 special handling fee speeds up the filing process for your Articles of Incorporation by about a week or so, but the state also offers several faster options, including 24-hour processing for an additional $350 expedite fee and same-day processing for an additional $750 expedite fee.
+Paying the $15 special handling fee speeds up the filing process for your Articles of Incorporation by about a week or so, but the state also offers several faster options, including 1-day processing for an additional $350 expedite fee and same-day processing for an additional $750 expedite fee.
 Fortunately, the state waves the $15 special handling fee if you decide to pay for one of the more expensive expedited filing options.

 How long does it take to start a California corporation?